-The Company authorized 25 million shares of undesignated preferred stock in 2013 for issuance, of which none were issued in the years ended December 31, 2015 and 2014.
+The Company authorized 25 million shares of undesignated preferred stock in 2013 for issuance, of which none have been issued.
 The Company's board of directors has the authority, without further action by stockholders, to issue up to 25 million shares of preferred stock in one or more series.
 The Company's board of directors may designate the rights, preferences, privileges, and restrictions of the preferred stock, including dividend rights, conversion rights, voting rights, terms of redemption, liquidation preference, and number of shares constituting any series or the designation of any series.
 The issuance of preferred stock could have the effect of restricting dividends on the Company's common stock, diluting the voting power of its common stock, impairing the liquidation rights of its common stock, or delaying or preventing a change in control.
 The ability to issue preferred stock could delay or impede a change in control.
-As of December 31, 2015 and 2014, no shares of preferred stock were outstanding.
+As of December 31, 2016 and 2015, no shares of preferred stock were outstanding.